TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 5/Jeremiah 5.25.md

 ---

-Your iniquities have turned away these things, and your sins have withholden good from you.
+"Your iniquities have turned away these things, and your sins have withheld good from you.